NCAlgebra/NC/DOCUMENTATION/MANUAL/Basic.md

 returns `0`.

-The above commands are based on special packages for efficiently storing and calcuating with NC polynomials.
+The above commands are based on special packages for efficiently storing and calcuating with nc polynomials.
 Those packages are

 * [`NCPoly`](#PackageNCPoly): which handles polynomials with
   noncommutative coefficients, and